Reducing your risk of bowel cancer

-The bowel is part of your digestive system and it’s divided into two parts: the small bowel and the large bowel.
+The bowel is part of our digestive system and it’s divided into two parts: the small bowel and the large bowel.
 Nearly all bowel cancers are found in the large bowel, which is made up of the colon and the rectum.

 Who is most at risk of bowel cancer?

 As with all cancers, the risk of developing bowel cancer depends on a number of factors and varies from person to person.
-The good news is that there are steps you can take to reduce your risk.

 Lifestyle risk factors